 SharePoint is a powerful and scalable platform that is a core business application for many organizations.
 If you have some experience with SharePoint and are currently using an on-premise version of SharePoint you really should not have much trouble.

 If you're infrastructure and application are all on-premise, you're going to have to get up to speed on the cloud before moving forward.
-If you already are working in an hybrid environment (hybrid solution that combines on-premises intranet and cloud computing) or have already are made investments in cloud infrastructure, you may already have a pretty good understanding of how your organization will leverage the cloud.
+If you already are working in a hybrid environment (hybrid solution that combines on-premises intranet and cloud computing) or have already made investments in cloud infrastructure, you may already have a pretty good understanding of how your organization will leverage the cloud.

 There are choices when you are considering a cloud platform, but if you are going the Azure route, it's important to have resources that understand Microsoft's Azure.
 Azure is not like Amazon Web Services or IBM Cloud, so it's critical that you have the support of a resource that knows Azure.

 Moving to Azure can deliver a significant cost savings, specifically by reducing IT hardware and the associated cost of maintaining the hardware.